 Don Drummond's 2012 report on the future of Ontario's finances highlighted how actions such as those suggested below could increase provincial revenues by as much as \$225 million a year.
-In Quebec's last budget, increased enforcement through the Acces Tabac program netted an additional \$180 million in revenues in Quebec alone.
+In Quebec's last budget, enforcement through the Acces Tabac program netted an additional \$186.5 million in revenue in Quebec alone - a 10:1 return on investment.
 In New Brunswick, government sources show that every percentage reduction in contraband tobacco increases the province's revenues by \$1 million.
 Additionally, the Canadian Taxpayers Federation has estimated that tax loss for the Federal and Provincial governments in Ontario alone is as much as \$1.1 billion a year.

-If provinces are losing money to illegal cigarettes, so too is the Federal Government.
+If provinces are losing money to illegal cigarettes, so too is the federal government.
 Effective action against contraband tobacco hurts organized crime, increases the effectiveness of tobacco control regulations, especially those limiting youth access, and increases revenues for the Federal Government and provincial partners.